Understanding the Lawful Use of Electronic Signatures for Operations in the United States

 What is the electronic signature lawfulness for operations in the United States?

-The electronic signature lawfulness for operations in the United States is governed by the Electronic Signatures in Global and National Commerce (ESIGN) Act, which validates electronic signatures as legally binding.
-This means businesses can confidently use electronic signatures for contracts and agreements, ensuring compliance with federal regulations.
+The electronic signature lawfulness for operations in the United States is governed by the ESIGN Act and UETA, which recognize electronic signatures as legally binding.
+This means that businesses can use electronic signatures for contracts and agreements, ensuring compliance with federal and state laws. airSlate SignNow provides a secure platform that adheres to these regulations.

 -